seankross/lego/README.md

 # lego

-This R data package contains information about every Lego set manufactured from 1970 to 2015, a total of 6172 sets.
+This R data package contains information about every LEGO set manufactured from 1970 to 2015, a total of 6172 sets.
 A few of the variables included for each set are:

 - Item number
 - Name